cynthia-a-clifford/cynthia-a-clifford.Github.io/bankdraft.md

 1. Show all transactions from Nigeria and Ghana and the status of their loans.
 2. How many total transactions were made (for all countries), and how many total transactions were made in each of the two countries of interest?
 3. Which country has the most loans of all countries?
+4. What is the maximum amount owed to the IDA and how do Nigeria and Ghana compare to these amounts?
-4. What is the average service rate charge for loans given?
+5. What is the average service rate charge for loans given?
-5. What were the most expensive projects in Nigeria and Ghana with the highest Original Principle Amount?
+6. What were the most expensive projects in Nigeria and Ghana with the highest Original Principle Amount?
-6. Examine the data to provide any additional insights.
+7. Examine the data to provide any additional insights.

 # The Analysis
 The data set was too large for me to download and open in Excel or Sheets, so I selected all the data in order to get a holistic sense of all the data.
 I used the SELECT query: <br>